 Application ID: 34531

-In applications where pressure and elastic waves propagate in porous materials filled with air, both thermal and viscous losses are important.
-This is typically the case in insulation materials for rooms, lining materials in car cabins, or foams used in headsets and speakers.
-Another example is porous material in mufflers in the automotive industry.
+In applications where pressure waves and elastic waves propagate in porous materials filled with air both thermal and viscous losses are important.
+This is typically the case in insulation materials for room acoustics or lining materials in car cabins.
+Another example is porous materials in mufflers in the automotive industry.